 As much as I love the holidays, I’m always a bit happy to be done with the indulgence.
 Don’t get me wrong – I love chocolates and wine as much as the next person but when January rolls around, I start to crave fresh, crispy salads, juicy berries and regular yoga classes.
 In addition to the few extra pounds that one is often left with during the season of excess, you may notice that your skin isn’t looking as fresh and dewy as normal.
 May I introduce “wine face”?

-A term coined by Dr Nigma Talib, a naturopath in London; wine face, along with gluten face, dairy face and sugar face, outlines the effects that different foods can have on your appearance.
-I’ve already written about gluten face and sugar face and a new year seems the perfect time to visit wine face.
+A term coined by a London naturopath, wine face, along with gluten face, dairy face and sugar face, outlines the effects that different foods can have on your appearance.
+I’ve already written about gluten face, sugar face and dairy face.
+A new year seems the perfect time to visit wine face.

 The main symptoms of wine face include:

 - Dehydrated skin with feathery lines across the cheeks

 How Long Does It Take to Get Rid of Wine Face?

 Fortunately, there is a cure and it really isn’t that bad.
 Take a short alcohol break (three weeks, to allow your gut to rebalance) then stick with an 80/20 rule.
 Abstain for 80 per cent of the time, but enjoy an odd glass in the other 20 per cent.
 For most of us, avoiding alcohol during the week and saving it for the weekends or special occasions makes perfect sense.